hxmid/sens/readme.md

 ## compilation

-navigate to the sens directory (wherever you downloaded it and put it lol) and then just type 'make' in your terminal. if you don't have make installed (it's available on windows and linux you should get it, dude), you can just compile it using the arguments found inside the makefile.
+navigate to the sens directory (wherever you cloned it) and then just type 'make' in your terminal. if you don't have make installed (it's available on windows and linux you should get it), you can just compile it using the arguments found inside the makefile

 ## planned features